FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 This CRAN Task View contains a list of packages that can be used for dealing with networks (also known as _relational data_ and _graphs_).

-The pacakges listed in this page offer tools for analysing and modeling relational data as the representation of a phenomenon - be it natural, social, or otherwise artificial - that manifests itself in the relations between one or more sets of entities.
-Hence, the following list does not deal with graphical models, in which networks only express the conditional dependence structure between random variables.
+This list of R packages is curated to include tools specifically designed for analysing and modeling relational data.
+These packages facilitate the examination of phenomena - be they natural, social, or otherwise artificial - that manifest themselves in the relations between one or more sets of entitiess.
+Conversely, the list excludes packages that primarily deal with graphical models defined as graph representions of conditional in/dependence between variables.
+This includes Markovian graphs, which, despite their relevance in statistical modeling, are better covered under the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html).
+This distinction keeps the list focused on network analysis that goes beyond mere statistical dependencies, aiming instead to explore broader relational dynamics.

 This page is articulated in sections listing the packages/functions to perform specific operations on networks.
 The packages are categorised based on their scope and focus as follows: